dolmades/dolmades-cli/README.md

 * wine does not work well with pure x86-64 software which is why the installed windows software actually has to support 32-bit windows
 * do not report issues to wine directly when `winetricks` has been used in the recipe, report them here instead!
 * sometimes `udocker` fails to pull some layers from the docker registry (timeouts).
 Simply repeating the commands should help.
 * GOG installer errors: many GOG games display error messages at the end of the installation process.
-I suspect some unsupported  facl commands are the source.
+I suspect some failing installer script commands are the source.
 The installed games seem to work anyways!
+According to [this post](https://wp.xin.at/archives/tag/out-of-global-vars-range) these messages can even occur on Windows machines!

-Last but not least: if you are in trouble check out the issues and open a new one if applicable.
+Last but not least: if you are in trouble, check out the issues and open a new one if applicable.